yoasyo25/ruby-submissions/1705-b/4module/capstone_projects/evaluations/will.md

 _Please choose the score you think you've earned in each category below.
 Please also describe why you feel you've earned this score for each section!_

+### NOTE
+ - Run in local environment.
+I was going through the Heroku asset pipeline errors for my frontend resolving an HTTP vs HTTPS error for my `dimplejs` graphs.
+Additionally, I had to reformat all my `let` into `var` and finally ES6 was not supported so I would have needed to go through and replace every ES6 string sign with `"`.
+I used ES6 string intopolation for every situation I needed to concatinate strings, so replacing those would have been going through the entire repo and replacing every instance and reformatting my string.
+That is a later issue to deal with I think.

+- Until then, setup your local DB and run `rails s` to get the frontend interaction with graphical display of data.

 ### 1. Project Planning & Management

 *   1: Developer shows little evidence of project planning and management